0xadada/0xadada.github.io/about.md

 fan of Google Android hardware having used the HTC Dream/G1, Nexus S and Nexus 5.
 I always leave home with [whatever book
-I'm reading at the moment](https://www.goodreads.com/review/list/60524683-0xadada?shelf=currently-reading) paired with a Moleskine notebook for note-taking and writing rough drafts.
+I'm reading at the moment](https://www.goodreads.com/review/list/60524683-0xadada?shelf=currently-reading) paired with a Moleskine notebook for note-taking and writing essays.
 At work and home, I have a customized
 [Kenisis Ergo Advantage keyboard](https://www.kinesis-ergo.com/shop/advantage-for-pc-mac/) with Cherry MX brown switches and keytravel